ahamedrashid-me/SuperCode-vsc-ext/README.md

 - Right-click in editor → "▶ Run with SuperCode!"

 #### Method 3: File Explorer
-- Right-click a `.sc` file in file explorer
+- Right-click a `.su` file in file explorer
 - Select "▶ Run with SuperCode!"

 ### Viewing Output